JohnLCaron/rlauxe/docs/Overview.md

 is used to make the CardLocationManifest (aka Ballot Manifest), especially when there are no CVRs.

-## Audit details

-The purpose of the audit is to determine whether the reported winner(s) are correct, to within the chosen risk limit.
-Contests are removed from the audit if:
-- The contest has no losers (e.g. the number of candidate <= number of winners); the contest is marked NoLosers.
-- The contest has no winners (e.g. no candidates receive minFraction of the votes in a SUPERMAJORITY contest); the contest is marked NoWinners.
-- The contest is a tie, or its reported margin is less than _auditConfig.minMargin_; the contest is marked MinMargin.
-- The contest's reported margin is less than its phantomPct (Np/Nc); the audit is marked TooManyPhantoms.
-- The contest internal fields are inconsistent; the audit is marked ContestMisformed.
-- The contest is manually removed by the Auditors; the audit is marked AuditorRemoved.

-For each audit round:
-1. _Estimation_: for each contest, estimate how many samples are needed to satisfy the risk function, by running simulations of the contest with its votes and margins, and an estimate of the error rates.
-2. _Choosing sample sizes_: the Auditor decides which contests and how many samples will be audited.
-   This may be done with an automated algorithm, or the Auditor may make individual contest choices.
-3. _Random sampling_: The actual ballots to be sampled are selected from the sorted Manifest until the sample size is satisfied.
-4. _Manual Audit_: find the chosen paper ballots that were selected to audit and do a manual audit of each.
-5. _Create MVRs_: enter the results of the manual audits (as Manual Vote Records, MVRs) into the system.
-6. _Run the audit_: For each contest, calculate if the risk limit is satisfied, based on the manual audits.
-7. _Decide on Next Round_: for each contest not satisfied, decide whether to continue to another round, or call for a hand recount.

 ## MVRs

 For testing, we simulate the MVRs and place them into auditDir/private/testMvrs.csv.
 For a real audit, we might still use simulated